laravel/valet/readme.md

  - PHP Packages: `php*-cli php*-curl php*-mbstring php*-mcrypt php*-xml php*-zip`
  - Optional PHP Packages: `php*-sqlite3 php*-mysql php*-pgsql`

+**Replace the star _(*)_ with your php version**

 ### Ubuntu
  - Ubuntu >= 14.04
+ - Ubuntu
  - Dependencies: `sudo apt-get install libnss3-tools jq xsel`

+Regarding the **supported** Ubuntu version:
+ - LTS.
+Will get 4 year support (meaning only the latest 2 releases).
+ - Non-LTS.
+Only get 9 months.
+You *should* update anyway.
+ - Development.
+Only if I have the time.
+Development version are extremely unstable and prone to change.
+It is **very** difficult to isolate any issue.

 ### Fedora
- - Fedora >= 20
+ - Fedora >= 24
  - Dependencies: `dnf install nss-tools jq xsel`

 Valet *Linux* expects a `sudo` user with the `$HOME` environment variable set.
-Fedora users are *expected* to have knowledge of SELinux, how to configure it or disable it while Valet makes changes to the configuration files.
+Fedora users are *expected* to have knowledge of SELinux and how to configure it or disable it while Valet makes changes to the configuration files.

 To set the `$HOME` environment variable when using `sudo` in Fedora:
  - Open your sudoers file with `visudo`